KillingSpark/rustysd/Readme.md

 * A systemctl equivalent to control/query rustysd (there is a small jsonrpc2 API but that might change again)
     1. Killing is missing
     2. Disabling of units is missing
     3. A better UI than pretty-printed json is missing
+* Many of the missing features in feature-comparison.md are relatively simple issues

 Unclear how much work it is:
 * Get all the meta-targets and default dependencies right